zimmski/tavor/README.md

   - **YES** reports a positive outcome for the generation.
 The reduce strategy will therefore continue reducing this generation.
   - **NO** reports a negative outcome for the generation.
 This is an error and the reduce strategy will therefore produce a different generation.

-<code>--result-*</code> is an additional reduce command option kind which can be used to influence the reduce generation itself.
-For example the <code>--result-separator</code> reduce command option changes the separator of the generations if they are printed to STDOUT.
-The following command will use <code>@@@@</code> instead of the default <code>\n</code> separator to feed the reduce generations to the running process:
+`--result-*` is an additional reduce command option kind which can be used to influence the reduce generation itself.
+For example the `--result-separator` reduce command option changes the separator of the generations if they are printed to STDOUT.
+The following command will use `@@@@` instead of the default `\n` separator to feed the reduce generations to the running process:

 ```bash
 tavor --format-file file.tavor reduce --input-file file.input --script validate --result-separator "@@@@"